 Activism in Chicago

 Had there been a political party in the U.S. with the resources and competence to sustainably organize the rebellious masses, March 6, 1930 would have been a very good omen.
 The Comintern had designated this date as International Unemployment Day, which would be marked by demonstrations across the Western world organized by the various Communist parties.
 The American CP made elaborate preparations for the actions: in Chicago, for example, 200,000 leaflets, 50,000 stickers, and 50,000 shop papers were printed and distributed in the last few days before March 6, and open-air meetings, lectures, and small demonstrations raised awareness of what was to come.
-The results exceeded even the Party’s expectations: while its claim of well over a million demonstrators around the country was an exaggeration, its boast that in the aggregate the protests constituted the single largest workers’ demonstration in U.S. history may well be accurate.
+The results exceeded even the Party’s expectations: while its claim of well over a million demonstrators around the country was an exaggeration, its boast that in the aggregate the protests constituted the single largest workers’ demonstration in U.S. history may well have been accurate.
 Even the New York Times reported that 75,000 people participated in Detroit and 35,000 in Union Square in New York.
 The numbers in Chicago were more modest, between 5,000 and 10,000, with thousands more onlookers.
 In many cities the day’s events ended in sanguinary mayhem, as police forces charged, trampled, and beat up the crowds.

 For such a small political party, the events of March 6 were quite an achievement.
 Party membership in the 1930s is listed in the table below, which includes only those members who had paid their dues in full.
 (Numbers are unavailable for certain years.)

 It is true that, nationally, hundreds of thousands more people, most of whom were not Communists, participated in dozens of such “auxiliary” organizations as the International Labor Defense, the Unemployed Councils, the Young Communist League, the John Reed Clubs, the Young Pioneers of America, and the League of Struggle for Negro Rights.
-The Party itself, however, remained small—in part because of its insufficient finances.
+The Party itself, though, remained small—in part because of its insufficient finances.
 A Congressional investigation in the late 1930s determined that the total deposits in 43 bank accounts held by the CP and all its subsidiaries, auxiliaries, and publishing houses were a little over $10 million, in itself an impressive sum (far more than the Party possessed before its Popular Front phase) but quite inadequate considering how thinly it was spread.
 The Illinois budget, for instance, was only $35,000 in 1938, and in huge stretches of the country—including most of its Western half—there was virtually no Communist presence at all.
 Dues were often not collected, and when they were they sometimes were not turned over to the district office because the lower-level body wanted to keep them for its own needs.
 Especially in the early 1930s the CP had an acute shortage of organizers and frequently could not afford to pay its functionaries.
 In the Chicago district, even such basic necessities as mimeograph machines were sometimes luxuries.

 All these handicaps did not, however, prevent the CP from facilitating the emergence of Unemployed Councils in dozens of cities already in January and February 1930.
 While one would not have known this from reading the mainstream press—or even subsequent historical accounts—urban areas of the country were in ferment a mere three or four months after the stock market crash.
 Almost every day the Daily Worker reported mass meetings and marches on city halls in cities from Buffalo to Chicago to Chattanooga and beyond, by the spring spreading even to the Deep South.
 Large-scale actions continued after March 6, for instance on May Day, which the Federated Press reported saw its largest nationwide turnout in forty years.
 By the summer, Chicago had twelve Unemployed Councils with a thousand active members and many more peripheral followers, who were regularly carrying out the actions for which councils soon became famous: resisting evictions and protesting at relief stations.
 While CP leaders were frustrated with the halting progress of the party’s unemployed organizing—“[there is] an agitational meeting in a neighborhood or before a factory today and then nothing for a month,” Clarence Hathaway reprimanded his comrades—the momentum of the work picked up again in late 1930 and early 1931.
-The jobless thousands were hungry for leadership, and they were perfectly happy to have Communists provide it.
+The jobless masses were hungry for leadership, and they were perfectly happy to have Communists provide it.

 For the next couple of years, the continual protests and disruptions that the Daily Worker reported—which were inevitably only a fraction of the total—belied intellectuals’ impression at the time, transmitted to posterity by historians, that the unemployed (and partly employed) masses were acquiescent and apathetic.
 In fact, contrary to Irving Bernstein’s periodization, the Hoover years were arguably the most “turbulent” of the decade, in some respects more so than the New Deal years.
 “Hardly a day passed,” the historian Albert Prago says, “without some major demonstration [in fact, many] taking place in some town, city, or state capital.”
-It would not be much of an exaggeration to say that the society was in upheaval, indeed so riven by rebellion that soon the business class was able to clamor for the hitherto unfathomable: federal unemployment relief and a major public works program.
+It would not be much of an exaggeration to say that society was in upheaval, indeed so riven by rebellion that soon the business class was able to clamor for the hitherto unfathomable: federal unemployment relief and a major public works program.
 Such a departure from what had been considered the bedrock of capitalists’ class interest, namely privatization and social atomization, could only have come about from a general perception that the working class was on the verge of mounting the ramparts and had to be appeased.
 Moreover, elite panic did not recur on such a broad scale in the later years of the thirties, despite the birth of the CIO: after 1932, the mayor of Chicago never again came close to pleading for federal armed intervention in his city, as Cermak had.
 It was the radicalized discontent of those without work that most threatened the foundations of the social order, not the (retrospectively more celebrated) unionizing ambitions of industrial workers.

 …The unemployed began to use abandoned storefronts for their own purposes.
 Locks were broken, and the stores became meeting places, with chairs taken from deserted movie houses.
 [Paul] Mattick estimated that there were fifty or sixty such locales in Chicago, serving as the [unemployed] movement’s equivalent of neighbourhood settlement houses.
 In some areas, there were one or two such places on every street.
 Mimeograph machines were installed for the production of leaflets and movement literature.
 Paper was contributed by those still employed, who stole office supplies from their workplaces.